bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/stack-overflow-site-search.md.md

 Before we cover best practices, it’s important to consider whether your website would benefit from an internal site search feature in the first place.

-While there’s no hard “yes” or “no” for including a search feature, larger sites generally will benefit from search more than smaller ones.
+While there’s no hard "yes” or "no” for including a search feature, larger sites generally will benefit from search more than smaller ones.
 This is because users are more likely to rely on search when faced with extensive click navigation.

 Also, if users land on your homepage with a specific piece of content, category, or product in mind, they might prefer to type it in, rather than rely on [primary and secondary click navigation](https://blog.hubspot.com/website/secondary-navigation).